 Yes, adults can use loft beds.
 Upper bunk beds usually have a minimum of 250 lbs of weight capacity and have a twin-size specification for mattresses.
 That should be good for average-sized adults.
 Since loft beds have ample space at the bottom for a desk and storage units, adults will find this a great solution for their storage needs.

 Loft beds have been used for hotels, cruise ships, RVs, and boats, so there is no harm in using it as well in your home if you need more sleeping space for adult users.
 Just make sure it can handle the extra weight and it is made from a material that can last for a long time.

 - Can the top bunk of a loft bed fall?

-The good news is, the incidences of top bunk beds falling are few and far in between.
+The good news is the incidence of top bunk beds falling are few and far in between.
 It is unheard of given how many loft beds are well-made today.
-In fact, most of the loft bed-related accidents today are due to children falling from the upper bunk.
+In fact, most of the loft bed-related accidents are due to children falling from the upper bunk.